-Of the top 10 activities that Californians would participate in more if available, the Project (specifically New Bullards Bar Reservoir) provides opportunities of the recreational activities to some degree, including the top six activities.
+Of the top 10 activities that Californians would participate in more if available, the Project, specifically New Bullards Bar Reservoir, provides opportunities in many of the listed recreational activities to some degree, including the top 6 activities.
 Furthermore, in the POAOR survey, Californians were asked about their willingness to pay for their top recreation activities.
 For reference, only overnight camping activities and boat mooring/storage require fees at New Bullards Bar Reservoir; no day use activities require any fees.
-Results of the 2007 POAOR found that, in general, respondents were willing to pay more for activities that required the use of facilities such as camping, hunting, fishing, target shooting, horseback riding, sailing, and off-road vehicle use (POAOR, pp. 41).
-Furthermore, respondents were willing to pay greater fees for overnight facilities and specialized activities, while respondents were less likely to pay for activities that did not require any specialized personal equipment or equipment or facilities provided by parks, and individuals were less willing to pay for an activity that they already perceive as "free" (such as day hiking and walking for fitness and pleasure) (POAOR, pp. 41).
-These POAOR findings generally are compatible with the fee schedule at the Project recreation facilities at New Bullards Bar Reservoir, where appropriate fees are charged for overnight visitation trips associated with facilities (camping, houseboating, boat mooring, etc.), and day use activities/facilities

-(picnicking) and non-facility based activities (hiking, walking for pleasure) are free of charge.
-In addition, no fees are required for the use of the boat launch facilities at New Bullards Bar Reservoir.
+Results of the 2009 POAOR found that, in general, respondents were willing to pay more for activities that required the use of facilities such as camping, hunting, fishing, target shooting, horseback riding, sailing, and offroad vehicle use (CDPR 2009b).
+Furthermore, respondents were willing to pay greater fees for overnight facilities and specialized activities, while respondents were less likely to pay for activities that did not require any specialized personal equipment or equipment or facilities provided by parks, and individuals were less willing to pay for an activity that they already perceive as "free" (such as day hiking and walking for fitness and pleasure) (California State Parks 2009).
+These POAOR findings generally are compatible with the fee schedule at the Project recreation facilities at New Bullards Bar Reservoir, where appropriate fees are charged for overnight visitation trips associated with facilities (camping, houseboating, boat mooring, etc.), and day use activities/facilities (picnicking) and non-facility based activities (hiking, walking for pleasure) are free of charge.
+At present, no fees are required for the use of the boat launch facilities at New Bullards Bar Reservoir; however, future measures to prevent invasive mussels (Quagga/Zebra mussels) may result in fees for the use of boat launch facilities.

-Other relevant findings from the 2007 POAOR survey include (POAOR, pp. i-iii):
+Other relevant findings from the 2009 POAOR survey include (CDPR 2009b, pp. i-ii):

-- More than two-thirds (67.8%) of Californians reported spending the same or more time in outdoor recreation activities compared to five years. - Most Californians participated in walking for fitness or pleasure (74%).
-Other activities with high percentages of participants included picnicking in picnic areas; driving for pleasure; sightseeing; driving through natural scenery; beach activities; and visiting outdoor nature museums, zoos, gardens, or arboretums. - The park facilities and services that Californians thought were most important to them were play areas for young children, wilderness type areas where no vehicles or development are allowed, environmental and outdoor education programs, multi-use turf areas for field sports, picnic sites for large groups, trails for multiple, non-motorized activities, and hard surface trails. - The majority of Californians visited highly developed parks and recreation areas, developed nature-oriented parks and recreation areas, historical or cultural buildings, sites, or areas, and natural and undeveloped areas one to five days during the past 12 months.
+- More than two-thirds (68 percent) of Californians reported spending the same or more time in outdoor recreation activities compared to 5 years ago. - Most Californians participated in walking for fitness or pleasure (74 percent).
+Other activities with high percentages of participants included picnicking in picnic areas; driving for pleasure; sightseeing; driving through natural scenery; beach activities; and visiting outdoor nature museums, zoos, gardens, or arboretums. - The park facilities and services that Californians thought were most important to them were play areas for young children, wilderness type areas where no vehicles or development are allowed, environmental and outdoor education programs, multi-use turf areas for field sports, picnic sites for large groups, trails for multiple, non-motorized activities, and hard surface trails. - The majority of Californians visited highly developed parks and recreation areas, developed nature-oriented parks and recreation areas, historical or cultural buildings, sites, or areas, and natural and undeveloped areas 1 to 5 days during the past 12 months.